 I can’t really recommend this for anything.
 Not even for sterilizing purposes.

-In hindsight, I regret not keeping the bottle though.
-Would have made for an awesome water container.
-Imperial!
+In hindsight, I regret not keeping the bottle, though.
+Would have made for a nice souvenir.
+Or a water bottle.